An Efficient Radar Receiver for OFDM-based Joint Radar and Communication Systems

-The~\gls{DFT} is one of the most important and widely used algorithms in computational tasks such as in signal processing, communications, and audio/image/video compression.
-It is often implemented through~\gls{FFT} which computes the DFT of an $n$-dimensional signal in $\mathcal{O}(n\log n)$ time.~\gls{FFT} does not make any assumption about the structure of the signal.
+The~\gls{DFT} is one of the most important and widely used algorithms in computational tasks, such as in signal processing, communications, and audio/image/video compression.
+It is often implemented through~\gls{FFT} which computes the DFT of an $n$-dimensional signal with complexity $\mathcal{O}(n\log n)$.~\gls{FFT} does not make any assumption about the structure of the signal.
 However, in many applications, the signal is highly sparse in the frequency domain as depicted in Fig.~\ref{sparse_signal}.
-A signal $x$ is exactly \mbox{$K$}-sparse (resp. approximately \mbox{$K$}-sparse) in frequency domain if its Fourier transform contains exactly $K$ non-zeros values and the others are zeros (resp. the Fourier transform contains only $K$ dominant values and the others are close to zero).
-In radar application, only a few targets are concerned such as buildings, trucks, walls, thus, the final output is often sparse.
+A signal $x$ is exactly \mbox{$K$}-sparse (or approximately \mbox{$K$}-sparse) in the frequency domain if its Fourier transform contains exactly $K$ non-zero values and the others are zeros.
+That is, the Fourier transform contains only $K$ dominant values and the others are close to zero.
+In radar applications, only a few targets are of interest, such as buildings, trucks, walls, and, thus, the final output is often sparse.\\